jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

-By simply taking a step back and realizing that Western harmony is just one framework among many---albeit one that is particularly suited to Western musicians---otherwise confusing concepts suddenly become obviously clear.
+By simply taking a step back and realizing that Western harmony is just one framework among many---albeit one that is particularly suited to Western musicians---otherwise confusing concepts suddenly become so clear as to seem obvious.

 For example,
 why don't V chords in popular music follow the harmonic function of pulling home to the I chord?